Cosylab/nds3/doc/userManual/gettingStarted.md

 Here we assume that you already installed the NDS3 library and the NDS3 control system layer of your choice.

-### Forget everything

-NDS3 is an abstraction layer over traditional control system frameworks like EPICS or Tango.
-Altought it takes some concepts from the control systems that it allows to use, NDS3 introduces some new concepts and limits that should speed up the development of control system agnostic Device Support.

-Before trying to use NDS, try to clear your mind from concepts, limits and terminology related to your control system of choice.

 ### NDS3 concepts

 Device Supports for the NDS3 framework must declare the device functionalities using a tree-like structure: the tree